mdolab/MACH-Aero/machAeroTutorials/opt_overview.rst

 Wing Aerodynamic Optimization
 ########################
 After completing the wing analysis tutorial, you'll be ready to start optimizing the wing.
-This tutorial assumes you have completed the previous one one :re
+This tutorial assumes you have completed the previous one.

+The wing optimization process is very similar to the airfoil optimziation processess except that the FFD parameterization will be a bit more complicated.
+An optimizer is used via `pyOptSparse` to select the design variables for a candidate design.
+`pyGeo` warps the surface mesh according to the geometric design variables.
+`idwarp` propagates the deformation of the surface mesh into the volume mesh.
+ADflow then solves for the performance of the design using that volume mesh.
+The variables used to define the aerodynamic analysis can also be modified by the optimizer (e.g. Mach number, AoA, etc.).
+Based on the outputs of the aerodynamic analysis and the setup of the optimization problem, the optimizer will continue to generate a new candidate designs until it converges.

+Here are a few of the items we will cover in the following pages:

+    - Set up an optimization script using pyOptSparse
+    - Parametrize a 3D geometry using the Free-form Deformation method
+    - Run single-point and multi-point aerodynamic shape optimizations

 In this tutorial, we will demonstrate how to optimize the design of an aircraft with gradient-based optimization algorithms.
-One of the singular attributes of the AeroOpt framework is that it was specifically designed for the purpose of conducting gradient-based optimization studies.
+One of the singular attributes of the MACH framework is that it was specifically designed for the purpose of conducting gradient-based optimization studies.
 (For a simple demonstration of why we use gradient-based optimization, check out `this optimization game <http://mdolab.engin.umich.edu/assets/optimizationGame/>`_.)
 Each module was developed from the beginning with gradient-based optimization in mind to ensure that accurate gradients could be obtained efficiently.
 The naive approach to gradient-based optimization is generally to use finite difference approximations for derivatives of the functions of interest with respect to the design variables.